 Use in Nursing Mothers

-Advise lactating women that dicyclomine should not be used while human milk feeding their infants [see Use in Specific Populations (8.3, 8.4)].
+Advise lactating women that dicyclomine hydrochloride should not be used while breastfeeding their infants [see Use in Specific Populations (8.3, 8.4)].

 Peripheral and Central Nervous System